HarishDubbaka/K8s_Devops/README_Version2.md

 Before containers, deploying applications was often a challenging process.
 Let's consider a typical workflow with development, testing, and production environments:

 1. A developer writes code for a new feature on their local machine.
 After testing, they push it to a version control system like Git.
 2. A build is created and deployed to the development environment, and after tests pass, it is pushed through to QA/staging and then production.

-However, when the same build is promoted to the production environment, it fails. 💥
+However, when the same build is promoted to the production environment, it sometimes fails. 💥

 This common scenario, often called the **"it works on my machine" problem**, can happen for many reasons:

-- **Environment Misconfiguration:** Subtle differences in configuration files between environments.
+- **Environment misconfiguration:** Subtle differences in configuration files between environments.
-- **Missing Dependencies:** A library or package is present in the dev/test environments but was never installed in production.
+- **Missing dependencies:** A library or package is present in the dev/test environments but was never installed in production.
-- **Version Mismatches:** The version of a programming language, library, or OS-level package is different in production.
+- **Version mismatches:** The version of a programming language, library, or OS-level package is different in production.

 This leads to friction between Development and Operations teams, lengthy troubleshooting sessions, and delays in releasing new features.
-There was no easy way to package an application's code along with everything it needed for consistent execution across environments.
+There was no easy way to package an application's code along with its exact runtime environment — until containers became common.

 ---